alteryx/evalml/contributing.md

 ## Contributing to the Codebase

 #### 0. Access ZenHub
 We currently utilize ZenHub as our project management tool for EvalML.
-Please follow the following:
+Please do the following:
 * Access ZenHub directly through GitHub (using the [extension](https://www.zenhub.com/extension)) or [here](https://app.zenhub.com/)
 * Be assigned or assign yourself work from the `Sprint Backlog` and then `Development Backlog`
+* Connect your PR to your issue so it behaves as one
+    * Hit `Connect this pull request with an existing issue` at the bottom of the PR and attach the issue
 * Move your issue to the correct pipeline(column)
     * In Progress for issues in progress (including work after review)
     * Review/QA when needing review or QA
     * Closed when finished

-More details about ZenHub and it's best practices can be found [here](https://bit.ly/379iFB9).
+More details about ZenHub and its best practices can be found [here](https://bit.ly/379iFB9).

 #### 1. Clone repo